StatCan/aaw-security-proposal/00-introduction.md

 The Advanced Analytics Workspaces is constructed of many tools.
 Its base is built on Kubernetes, Cloud Native Computing Foundation (CNCF) tooling, and Kubeflow.

-The platform is made up of many different open- source software components.
+The platform is made up of many different open-source software components.
 In addition, some custom components have also been developed to provide desired functionality.